Dog Teeth Cleaning

 How Often Should You See a Veterinary Dentist for Your Dog?

-You must see a veterinary dentist for your dog every 6 to 12 months.
-Even if your dog has healthy teeth, regular visits to the veterinary dentist assists your dog’s overall health.
-Regular oral examination by the dentist can help catch dental problems early on before they start impacting your pet’s health.
+You must schedule a visit with a veterinary dentist for your dog every 6 to 12 months.
+Even if your dog has healthy teeth, regular visits to our expert dentists will help maintain your dog’s overall health.
+Regular oral examinations by our experienced dog dentists can help catch dental problems early, before they start impacting your pet’s health.

 Message Us